Handling Missing Sensor Readings Without Triggering False Violations

 The classifier maps each reading into one of four mutually exclusive compliance states based on gap duration relative to the telemetry tolerance and the monitoring-violation threshold.

 When a gap exceeds the telemetry tolerance but falls below the formal violation threshold, the system suppresses automated violation generation and routes the record to a fallback queue.
-This prevents false SDWIS submissions while preserving an immutable audit trail.
+This prevents false submissions to the Safe Drinking Water Information System (SDWIS) while preserving an immutable audit trail.
+Valid rows are skipped, tolerated telemetry gaps are logged and closed, review cases open a CMMS ticket, and only confirmed violations advance toward primacy-agency notification.

 from dataclasses import dataclass, field